ShprAlex/SproutLife/README.md

 ### Natural collision modes

 Collisions are unavoidable as organisms reproduce to fill the board.
-To keep things simple, we can respect the rules of GOL when deciding how to handle cells with adjacent neighbors from a different organism.
+To keep things simple and "natural", we can respect the rules of GOL when handling collisions.

 - **Cooperative mode** - Cooperative mode is the most direct implementation of GOL rules.
 Just like GOL, a cell stays alive if it has 2 or 3 living neighbors, regardless of which organism those neighbors belong to.
 New cells are born when a cell has exactly 3 neighbors, but all 3 neighbors must be part of the same organism.
 If there are more than 3 neighbors or 3 neighbors from a mix of organisms, a cell isn't born.